-Constitution

-is the Councils document that contains the rules and procedures for making decisions and managing the Councils business.
+Constitution is the Councils document that contains the rules and procedures for making decisions and managing the Councils business.

-Contract

-is, for the purposes of these Regulations, any agreement (whether in writing or not) between the Council and one or more other parties in respect of the acquisition or sale of Works, Supplies or Services for payment or otherwise.
+Contract is, for the purposes of these Regulations, any agreement context of a framework agreement.

+(whether in writing or not) between the Council and one or more other parties in respect of the acquisition or sale of Works, Goods or Services for payment or otherwise.

-Throughout these Regulations, also read 'Contract' in context of a framework agreement.
+Throughout these Regulations, also read 'Contract' in